Email Deliverability Β· Guide

 Q What bounce rate should I stay under when sending from Instantly?

 Keep hard bounce rates below 2% per campaign.
-Gmail's Postmaster Tools triggers reputation warnings above approximately 0.1% spam complaint rate, which is a separate but related metric.
-Instantly's reputation protection pauses campaigns that exceed its configured bounce threshold, but setting that threshold correctly, and verifying lists before upload, is the team's responsibility rather than a platform guarantee.
+Instantly's reputation protection pauses campaigns above its configured threshold, but setting that threshold and verifying lists before upload is the team's responsibility.

 Q How many emails per day should each Instantly inbox send?